JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 2. **"Risk"** (measured against my gut feel on how this might be iterated on)
 3. **"Security"** (measured against exploitability of potential assets)

-My heuristics will no doubt be informed by a deeper look into any available oracles.
+My heuristics will no doubt be informed by a deeper look into any oracles I discover.
 I will also need to lean heavily on my own experience of testing these sorts of projects.

 I also plan to add the static analysis tool [istanbul nyc](https://github.com/istanbuljs/nyc) to the dev dependencies of my local copy of the project.
 The tool can assist me in quickly determining how much of the application code is covered by tests.
 It’s by no means a causal relationship, but the number of tests covering different parts of the application will help me identify potential problem stops (and not just “bugs” but potential opportunities for refactoring/improvement).